Discover the Rejuvenating Aroma and Health Benefits of Barley Tea – A Korean Delight

 Q: Can I enjoy barley tea as a cold beverage?

 A: Yes, barley tea can be brewed and enjoyed as a cold beverage, especially during hot summer months.
 It can be prepared and stored in a pitcher in the refrigerator for a refreshing and hydrating drink.
+For optimal refreshment, simply serve cold.

 Q: Is barley tea available in flavored varieties?